EsotericShadow/3D_Scrolling_Cube_Three.js/README.md

 ### 📌 Summary

 Neon Cube is a striking visual showcase that leverages WebGL and JavaScript to create an interactive, stylized 3D cube paired with synchronized scrolling text.
-With its modular structure and adaptive interaction logic—including new orientation-aware horizontal rotation—this project offers both aesthetic appeal and technical flexibility.
+With its modular structure and adaptive interaction logic—including orientation-aware horizontal rotation and mobile-specific optimizations—this project offers both aesthetic appeal and technical flexibility.
 Whether used for branding, a portfolio, or artistic expression, Neon Cube demonstrates how a careful balance of design and code can produce a futuristic web experience that feels both smooth and immersive.